A complete System on a Chip (SoC) that accelerates time-to-market and reduces development costs for enterprise 802.11n access points.

 Enables standalone and managed APs that work seamlessly with switch infrastructure to streamline the transition to a managed WLAN architecture 802.11n Draft 2.0-compliant Wi-Fi solution

 Fully compatible with IEEE 802.11n Draft 1.0 and 802.11a/b/g legacy devices

 Two transmitters and two receivers with optional 802.11n Draft 2.0 modes allow data rates supporting 300 Mbps

-Single-chip 65-nm CMOS integration and low power modes result in a 50% power reduction compared to previous generation solutions, enabling the lowest power dual concurrent enterprise APs on the market
+Single-chip 65 nm CMOS (Complimentary Metal-oxide Semiconductor) integration and low-power modes result in a 50 percent power reduction compared to previous generation solutions, enabling the lowest power dual-concurrent enterprise APs on the market